 And if you find no pleasure in your day-to-day chores and projects, you're going to be "just surviving" an awful lot of time.
 Just plodding through all of that ordinary stuff trying to make it to the next celebration.

-So I challenge you: just for a while, stop thinking about the next birthday party, or your next big trip, and think about today.
-Think about the jobs you will do today, and be glad you have jobs to do.
+So I challenge you: Just for a while, stop thinking about the next birthday party, or your next big trip, and think about today.
+Think about the jobs you'll do today, and be glad you have jobs to do.
 Enjoy your abilities and your competence as you do them.
 Find ways to improve your skills if you can.
-Appreciate the people you will encounter, and as much as it depends on you, make those encounters positive.
+Appreciate the people you encounter, and as much as it depends on you, make those encounters positive.
 Savor the beauty you can see and hear and taste and touch and smell.
 Don't miss any of it while thinking about something else.

 The joys of life are found in everyday events.